 I will say, you might want to put off making these until the very last minute, as they are VERY hard to resist.
 Just trust me on that one.
 Serve them up to family and friends and enjoy your holiday time together.
-Keep things simple, and check out Bounty Winter Pop Prints Paper Towels And Quilted Napkins for all of your holiday clean up needs.
-Your friend and family will love these caramel magic cookie bars, but they are going to need that Bounty Quilted Napkin to go with them!
+Your friend and family will love these caramel magic cookie bars!

 Caramel Magic Cookie Bar Recipe

 - 1 cups and 1/2 graham cracker crumbs